What is it?

 Youth

-Young people are the heart of Action commune.
-Through their projects, camps and relays, they bring to life the theme of living differently in creation.
-Accompanied by Cevaathey pray, act and raise awareness.
-Their commitment renews Christian faith and affirms respect for the Earth and all living things.
+Young people are at the heart of the Action commune.
+Through their projects, camps, and relay events, they bring the theme Inhabit Creation differently to life.
+Supported by the Cevaa, they pray, take action, and raise awareness.
+Their commitment renews the Christian faith and affirms respect for the Earth and all living things.

 Testimonials